Hyde Park Barracks, London: Reception

 'I did not want this to be a mimsy-pimsy building', Spence is reported as saying.
 'It is for soldiers.
 On horses.
 In armour'.
 He also felt that a tower would cut out less light to the park than a slab block, and would block fewer upper-storey views of the Royal Park from buildings to the south.

 In 2015 the C20 charity which campaigns for the preservation of architectural heritage applied to have the building listed.
 Their bid was endorsed by Historic England, but was rejected by Culture minister Tracey Crouch.
+In August 2026 a certificate of immunity from listing was issued for the Barracks.

 Based units

 The following notable unit is based at Hyde Park Barracks.